Security & Transparency

 - •No compliance certifications: ClearHouseHQ is not SOC 2, HIPAA, or legally compliant out-of-the-box.
 Compliance depends on your industry and how you use the tool.

-- •Not a law firm: We provide tools for property managers to organize evidence.
+- •Not a law firm: We provide property-defense legal-ops workflow tooling.
 We are not lawyers and do not provide legal advice.

 - •Not guaranteed incident response: While we aim for availability, we do not guarantee 99.9% uptime or specific response times for security issues.